pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/backup/backup_github.markdown

 Once you are sure you are using `secrets.yaml` and `.gitignore` correctly, it is time to push your configuration to the GitHub Repository that you just created.

-In your Home Assistant directory, type the following commands as the Home Assistant user, replacing "username" in the URL with your GitHub username:
+In your Open Peer Power directory, type the following commands as the Open Peer Power user, replacing "username" in the URL with your GitHub username:

 ```bash
 git remote add origin https://github.com/username/Home-AssistantConfig